edinaftcteams/ftc-shared/TeamCodeSamples/OpModes/readme.md

 *State machine*, *finite state machine*, *finite automation* all end up at *state machine* in [WikiPedia](https://en.wikipedia.org/wiki/Finite-state_machine).
 Take a look for a formal description of state machine.
-And of couurse [gmZero](https://gm0.org/en/latest/docs/software/finite-state-machines.html) has a section on state machines.
+And of course [gmZero](https://gm0.org/en/latest/docs/software/finite-state-machines.html) has a section on state machines.